fpserg/RealMe/docs/PRODUCT/MORNING_SERPENT_PROTOCOL.md

 >
 > Once they are available, I will continue from Phase 1.

-Morning Serpent must never reconstruct, approximate or infer missing historical artifacts from conversation history or memory when canonical artifacts are unavailable.
+Morning Serpent must never reconstruct, approximate or infer missing historical artifacts from conversation history or memory.

-Canonical repository artifacts always take precedence over conversation memory.
+Canonical repository artifacts always take precedence over conversational memory.

 ---